lfmnovaes/nextjs-pokedex/README.md

 ![Preview of the NextJS Pokedex WebApp](./preview.png)

-The objective of this project was to lear a bit more of the NextJS framework and work with his server side pre render feature.
+The objective of this project is to learn a bit more about the NextJS framework and work with the server-side pre-render feature.

 <p align="right">(<a href="#top">back to top</a>)</p>